armanilab/SAAVY/README.md

 ## Fine tune the model
-If using your own images, follow the following steps -->
+If using your own images, **of a cryptic spheroid type**, follow the following steps -->

 6b.
 Download the [VIA image annotator 2.0.11](https://www.robots.ox.ac.uk/~vgg/software/via/)